akash-network/awesome-akash/chia-bladebit-disk/README.md

 ## Providers

-For the following providers expect to see these prices in Cloudmos!
+For the following providers expect to see these prices in Akash Console!
 Each provider has been benchmarked and tested to create a $0.15/plot. &#x20;

 | On-Sale Providers      | BladeBit Disk Price / Month |
 | ---------------------- | ------------------------ |